alpheusday/workspace_root.rs/package/README.md

 # Workspace Root

-An utility to get workspace root.
+A utility to get workspace root.

 The functions will try to get the workspace root by searching for the `Cargo.lock` file.
 Then it will return the directory that contains the file.
 If the file is not found, an error will be returned instead.